-Multi-ailliual S Multi-annual strategic objective: MAO3 Description of objective To enhance the implementation of resettlement and humanitarian admission programmes by EU+ countries.
+Multi-annual strategic objective: MA03 Description of objective To enhance the implementation of resettlement and humanitarian admission programmes by EU+ countries.
 Expected results Increased operational support to EU+ countries in the implementation of the European and national resettlement schemes, as well as in respect to humanitarian admission and complementary pathways to international protection.
 Stronger coordination and support to EU+ countries on resettlement, humanitarian admission and complementary pathways to international protection, within the wider framework of EU external relations policy.
-Performance indicators Data sources Targets Targets Number of operational RSF's and other projects related to humanitarian admission and complementary pathways continued in Turkey.
+Performance indicators Data sources Targets Number of operational RSF's and other projects related to humanitarian admission and complementary pathways continued in Turkey.
 RSF project files One RSF is maintained in Turkey.
-Outreach function defined, developed and integrated into the resettlement framework for operational support to EU+ countries.
-RSF project files Outreach function is integrated into the resettlement framework to allow for wider operational support to EU+ countries.
+Outreach function defined, developed RSF Outreach function is integrated into 0 into the resettlement operational support to project files the resettlement framework to allow for wider operational support to EU+ countries.